ddottyler/bank_tech_test/README.md

 This project is written in JavaScript and uses Jasmine as it's testing framework.
 Similarly to the above, to run and check the tests within this project, type `open SpecRunner.html` into the command line when in the root of the project repo.

 This project uses Karma for test coverage and this can be started by typing `karma start` into the terminal when in the root of the repo.
+Alternatively, and for better visibility on coverage, navigate to coverage/html and `open index.html`.
+This should launch a page on your default browser with a breakdown of what is being tested and what the coverage looks like.

 **How to run linter**